gocraft/work/README.md

 * "scheduled jobs" - jobs enqueued to be run in th future will be put on a scheduled job queue.
 * "dead jobs" - if a job exceeds its MaxFails count, it will be put on the dead job queue.
 * "paused jobs" - if paused key is present for a queue, then no jobs from that queue will be processed by any workers until that queue's paused key is removed
+* "job concurrency" - the number of jobs being actively processed  of a particular type across worker pool processes but within a single redis instance

 ## Benchmarks